vacu9708/Algorithm/Algorithm traning/Optimization/Knapsack problem/README.md

 	for (int i = 0; i <= 1; i++) { // DFS on a tree
 		truth_table[level] = i;

-		if (i == 1) { // If the item in this level is to be put in the knapsack, add the item.
+		if (i == 1) { // If the item in this level is to be put in the knapsack
-			// If the sum of weights exceeds max weight, the branches from this node are useless, so cut the branch for backtracking. if (sum_of_weights + item_weights[level] > max_weight)
+			// If the sum of weights exceeds max weight, nodes from the current node are useless, so cut the branch for backtracking. if (sum_of_weights + item_weights[level] > max_weight)
 				return;

-			//-----
+			// Update information in the parameters.
-			// Store information up to the previous cases in the parameters. knapsack_backtracking(level + 1, sum_of_weights + item_weights[level], sum_of_values + item_values[level]);
+			knapsack_backtracking(level + 1, sum_of_weights + item_weights[level], sum_of_values + item_values[level]);
 		}
-		else // If the item is this level is not to be put in the knapsack, go to the next level without adding the item. knapsack_backtracking(level + 1, sum_of_weights, sum_of_values);
+		else // If the item in this level is not to be put in the knapsack, go to the next level without adding the item. knapsack_backtracking(level + 1, sum_of_weights, sum_of_values);
 	}
 }